How to access our services

 If you are a tenant and cannot find what you are looking for on our website or need further assistance, you can email your query to your nearest Threshold advice centre by clicking here.
 In normal circumstances we will respond to your email within two working days, but this may be longer during busier periods.

-The Tenancy Protection Service can be contacted on free phone 1800 454 454 and you can select the nearest office to where you live to speak to someone.
-For general advice click here for contact details.
+Threshold's Tenancy Protection and Advice Services can be contacted on our national free phone 1800 454 454, Monday to Friday and you can select the nearest office to where you live to speak to someone.*

 There is a high demand for our service and as a charity we have limited resources.
 If you phone and have difficulty getting to speak to an advisor first time, please keep trying.